hmlongco/Factory/README.md

     }
 }
 ```
-Any registrations made are managed on `SharedContainer`.
+Any registrations made in such cases are managed on `SharedContainer`.

-Note that in this example we're working around a limitation of Swift.
-We defined our factory instance on `MyService`, even though the result type is `MyServiceType`.
+Note that we defined our factory instance on `MyService`, even though the result type is `MyServiceType`.

- So wouldn't saying `let myService = MyServiceType.instance()` make more sense?
+ But wouldn't saying `let myService = MyServiceType.instance()` make more sense?

  Well, it would... but in practice that gets messy.
-You see, Swift doesn't allow us to *extend* a protocol type with a static variable, so we're left with defining it on the default class type instead.
+We can easily do static extensions on class types, but Swift doesn't allow us to do the same thing with *protocol* types.
+Try it and you get a compiler error.

-That said, if we have access to the original protocol we *could* do the following...
+That said, if we have access to the original protocol we could add our factory and *then* extend it...
 ```swift
 public protocol MyServiceType {
     static var instance: Factory<MyServiceType> { get }